AlchemistSimulator/Alchemist/alchemist/src/orchid/resources/wiki/usage/ns3asy.md

 ### Current limitations

 - It is not possible to make the nodes move when using ns3
+- It's only possibile to use ns3 from a single thread at once (be aware of this when running multiple simulations in batch mode)
 - It's only possible to use it on Linux